2023 ABA Harrison Tweed Award

 Pro bono programs, legal services offices, public defender programs, individual lawyers and the public are encouraged to nominate state or local bar associations for the award.
 Such bar associations may also submit their own applications.
 To ensure completeness of your nomination packet, it should include:

-- Nomination Information Sheet: Complete and submit the online nomination form.
+- Nomination Information Sheet: Complete and submit the Online Nomination Form (Nominations for 2023 are closed now)

 - Nomination Narrative: In no more than five single-spaced pages, provide specific, concrete examples of the nominee's performance of as many of the following criteria as apply: